Splyth/slack_bot/README.md

   @BOT_NAME anime me - use text after command to query anime news network for anime info

   @BOT_NAME manga me - use text after command to query anime news network for manga info

+  @BOT_NAME wiki me - use text after command to query wikipedia for an article

 ## Environment Variables
   BOT_TOKEN is the slack apps token (more info is (here:)[https://api.slack.com/bot-users]